vpoptani/testRepository/README.md

 # testRepository
-This file is created to learn basic concepts of git-hub.
+This repository is created to learn basic concepts of git-hub.